wavemaker/docs/learn/how-tos/dynamic-form.md

 ## Benefits of Dynamic Form

-### Provides Business Users more configuration/customization capabilities
+### Business Users can Control the Fields to Display

-Business Users can Control the Fields to Display.
 Dynamic Forms are metadata-driven, which allows business users to configure the fields to be displayed, including in what order, and how to be displayed, in real-time.
 These Forms are created with a simple UI that takes Form fields as inputs from business users.

 ### Update Forms without frequent deployments

-Dynamic Form are constructed over metadata, where they provide necessary details about the data such as name, type, widget type, validation rules which helps in avoiding repeated deployments to add new field details as it is done in Static Forms.
-Fields can be added in real-time by business user as per the requirement, as the metadata already contains the field details.
+Dynamic Form is constructed over metadata, where they provide necessary details about the data such as name, type, widget type, and validation rules which help in avoiding repeated deployments to add new field details as it is done in Static Forms.
+Fields can be added in real-time by business users as per the requirement, as the metadata already contains the field details.

 ## How to configure Dynamic Form

-You can create or import a service where service is metadata.
+You can create or import a service where the service is metadata.
 For example, WaveMaker accepts metadata in the following format.

 ```markup
 [{